Sikhumbuzo Notshe

-Sikhumbuzo Notshe (born 28 May 1993) is a South African professional rugby union player who currently plays for Montauban in the French Pro D2 competition.
+Sikhumbuzo Notshe (born 28 May 1993) is a South African professional rugby union player who currently plays for the in the United Rugby Championship competition, as well as in the Currie Cup.

 Career

 Youth

 Notshe represented at all youth levels.
 He played for them at the Under-13 Craven Week in 2006, at the Under-16 Grant Khomo Week in 2009 and at the Under-18 Craven Week competitions in both 2010 and 2011.

 At the conclusion of the 2010 Craven Week competition, Notshe was included in a South African Under-18 High Performance squad that played in matches against France, Namibia and England.
 The following year, he made the S.A.
 Schools side that played against France.

 Notshe also represented Wynberg Boys' High School between 2010 and 2012.